JamesDelAguila-CMS/opioid_time_series_analysis/README.md

 ### Table Preprocessing

 Preprocessing consists of several steps:
 - Convert claim-level data into a time-series panel format, which awaits further preprocessing (data/make_spark_data_table.py).
+- Coding of continuous time-series values, using the TSFRESH approach.
 - One-hot encoding categorical variables (see the one_hot_encoder notebook) -- these tables are also saved for use as non-resampled inputs
 - (optionally) SMOTE oversampling
   - (optionally) Undersampling using either the SMOTEENN (edited nearest neighbor) or Tomek methods.